 No one cares more about you and your success than your close family and friends.
-Ask them beforehand if you were to go out on your own if they’d help you out as far as marketing was concerned.
+Ask them beforehand whether they’d help you out as far as marketing was concerned, if you were to go out on your own.
 This is the time to call in favors and get other people to do your marketing for you.

-There’s nothing better than personal word of mouth advertising.
-Plan on how you’re going to use your social networks to bring in new clients (more on personal trainer marketing).
-Build in plans of spending a percentage of your time in your local community for “meet and greets.”
+There’s nothing better than personal word-of-mouth advertising.
+Plan on how you’re going to use your social networks to bring in new clients (check this for more on personal trainer marketing).
+Build in plans to spend a percentage of your time in your local community for “meet and greets.”
 The fitness industry is basically a location-based industry.
-You better know how to maximize your local community in building your business.
-You should be doing this now in your current position and branding yourself.
+You better know how to maximize your local community to build your business.
+You should already be doing this now in your current position and strengthening your brand.

-Use your imagination with this one very important rule in mind: use your free promotions for large crowds.
+Use your imagination, but keep this one very important rule in mind: Use your free promotions for large crowds.
 You need to get a lot of exposure for every free hour you provide.
-No free one-hour consultations where you train one person at a time.
+Avoid free one-hour consultations where you train one person at a time.

 Referrals are your lifeblood in this business.
-If your client numbers are growing in your current training position you should have a good feel for what it takes to build using referrals.
-But referrals won’t be the only thing you do.
-Your marketing plans should be included in your overall budget with a special amount included for your grand opening event.
+If your client numbers are growing in your current training position, you should have a good feel for what it takes to build via referrals.
+But referrals won’t be the only thing you focus on.
+Your marketing plans should be included in your overall budget, with a special amount included for your grand opening event.

-Include the first 6 months of marketing efforts in your plans.
-Don’t plan on spending a bunch of money for this — you can get a quick boost for your new gym with targeted marketing that creates the buzz you’ll need to get known within the local community.
+Include the first six months of marketing efforts in your plans.
+Don’t plan on spending a bunch of money for this, as you can get a quick boost when you open a gym with smart, targeted marketing efforts that create the buzz within the local community.